These Letters Show How The DUP Tried To Stop Gay Northern Irish Couples Marrying In Scotland

 "I am sure we would both concede that, from time to time, a policy will produce unforeseen difficulties," wrote Foster.
 "However, as policy makers we strive to minimise that possibility and I am sure that neither of us would wish to place same sex couples in an uncertain legal position, which may be difficult and expensive to resolve.

-"In this instance, we can achieve legal certainty by restricting the definition of a 'qualifying civil partnership' so as to exclude civil partnership which were entered into in Norther Ireland."
+"In this instance, we can achieve legal certainty by restricting the definition of a 'qualifying civil partnership' so as to exclude civil partnership which were entered into in Northern Ireland."

 Biagi replied to Foster saying he had considered her concerns "very carefully" but had concluded that it "would not be appropriate to exclude civil partnership registered in Northern Ireland from the order".